 To perpetuate UTAR further into realising its goals, the "UTAR Research, Development and Commercialisation: Enhancement Strategy and Plan for 2013" encompassing detailed improvement plans for Human Resource Development, Research Funding, Postgraduate Programme Promotion and Intake, Data Management & Reporting and UTAR Internal Research Funding Allocation were drawn up and implemented accordingly.
 The initiatives introduced include UTAR Strategic Research Fund, UTAR Postdoctoral Research Scholarship Scheme, UTAR Research Publication Scheme and UTAR Undergraduate Research Scheme.

 Since 2013, UTAR has continued to strengthen its pursuance of certain key milestones as set in the UTAR 10-year Strategic Plan (2013 – 2022).
 Strategies for each of the following 5 focused areas were formulated under the Research & Development Focused Area of the Strategic Plan.

-UTAR R&D Colloquium 2017 (1.0) and (2.0) continued to be held in 2017 to promote regular interactions among the research centres, to establish cross-disciplinary research co-operations and to bid for local and international research funding.
-This initiative is in line with one of the initiatives/action plans devised under Focus Area 3: Research and Development of the UTAR 10-year Strategic Plan 2013-2022 i.e. strengthening of Cross Disciplinary Research Centres which has resulted in six (6) research project collaborations.
-Two (2) of this 6 collaborations have submitted applications for MOHE TRGS 2018 research funding.
+UTAR R&D Colloquium 2019 (1.0) and (2.0) continued to be held to promote regular interactions among the research centres, to establish cross-disciplinary research co-operations and to bid for local and international research funding.
+This initiative is in line with one of the initiatives/action plans devised under Focus Area 3: Research and Development of the UTAR 10-year Strategic Plan 2013-2022 i.e. strengthening of Cross Disciplinary Research Centres which has resulted in two (2) collaborations submitted for UTAR Strategic Research Fund (UTARSRF) 2019 application.

 In UTAR, the relevant organisation structure, support and services are shaped and streamlined based on the research, development and commercialisation process chain as depicted in Figure 1.